jmamma/MegaCMD/Bootloader/README.md

 ## Solution:

-If you still cannot upgrade, then we may need to re-flash the re-flash the Atmega2560 bootloader with the corrected fuse settings.
+If you still cannot upgrade, then we may need to re-flash the Atmega2560 bootloader with the corrected fuse settings.

 The tools required will only cost a few dollars.
 The links provided are just typical examples,